msg-systems/holmes-extractor/README.md

-To avoid the typically unnecessary performance hit that results from embedding-based matching of search phrase root words, it is controlled separately from embedding-based matching in general using the `embedding_based_matching_on_root_words` parameter, which is set when instantiating the [Manager](#manager) and [MultiprocessingManager](#multiprocessing-manager) classes.
+To avoid the typically unnecessary performance hit that results from embedding-based matching of search phrase root words, it is controlled separately from embedding-based matching in general using the `embedding_based_matching_on_root_words` parameter, which is set when instantiating the [Manager](#manager) class.
 You are advised to keep this setting switched off (value `False`) for most use cases.

-Note that with [topic matching](#topic-matching), embeddings are automatically investigated in [certain circumstances](#how-it-works-topic-matching) regardless of the value of the `embedding_based_matching_on_root_words` parameter.
-However, switching the parameter on for topic matching (which is absolutely not recommended!) will still lead to embeddings being investigated for all root words that have valid word classes.
+Neither the `overall_similarity_threshold` nor the `embedding_based_matching_on_root_words` parameter has any effect on the [topic_matching](#topic_matching) use case.
+Here word-level embedding similarity thresholds are set using the `word_embedding_match_threshold` and  `initial_question_word_embedding_match_threshold` parameters when calling the [`topic_match_documents_against` function on the Manager class](#manager-topic-match-function).

+<a id="named-entity-embedding-based-matching"></a>
+#### 2.6 Named-entity-embedding-based matching (`word_match.type=='entity_embedding'`)

+An named-entity-embedding based match obtains between a searched-document word that has a certain entity label and a search-phrase or query-document word whose embedding is sufficiently similar to the underlying meaning of the entity label, e.g. the word *individual* in a search phrase has a similar word embedding to the underlying meaning of the *PERSON* entity label.
+Note that named-entity-embedding-based matching is not active on root words regardless of the `embedding_based_matching_on_root_words` setting.

+<a id="initial-question-word-matching"></a>
+#### 2.7 Initial-question-word matching (`word_match.type=='question'`)

+Initial-question-word matching is only active during [topic matching](#topic-matching).
+Initial question words in query phrases match entities in the searched documents that represent potential answers to the question, e.g. when comparing the query phrase ***When did Peter have breakfast*** to the searched-document phrase *Peter had breakfast at 8 a.m.*, the question word *when* would match the temporal adverbial phrase *at 8 a.m.*.

+Initial-question-word matching is switched on and off using the `initial_question_word_behaviour` parameter when calling the [`topic_match_documents_against` function on the Manager class](#manager-topic-match-function). iT is only likely to be useful when performing topic matching in an interactive setting where the user enters short query phrases, as opposed to when it is being used to find documents on a similar topic to an pre-existing query document; initial question words are in any case only processed at the beginning of the first sentence of the query phrase or query document.

+If a query phrase consists of a complex question with several elements dependent on the main verb, a finding in a searched document is only strictly an 'answer' if contains matches to all these elements.
+Because recall is typically more important than precision when performing topic matching with interactive query phrases, however, Holmes will match an initial question word to a searched-document phrase wherever they correspond semantically (e.g. *when* corresponds to a temporal adverbial phrase) and each depend on verbs that themselves match at the word level.
+One possible strategy to filter out such 'incomplete answers' would be to calculate the maximum possible score for a query phrase and reject topic matches that score below a threshold based on this maximum.

 <a id="coreference-resolution"></a>
 ### 3. Coreference resolution

-As explained in the [initial examples](#getting-started), Holmes can be configured to use **coreference resolution** when analysing English (but not yet German).
+Before Holmes analyses a searched document or query document, coreference resolution is performed using the [coreferee](https://github.com/msg-systems/coreferee) library running on top of spaCy.
 This means that situations are recognised where pronouns and nouns that are located near one another within a text refer to the same entities.
 The information from one mention can then be applied to the analysis of further mentions:

 I saw a *big dog*. *It* was chasing a cat.
 I saw a *big dog*. *The dog* was chasing a cat.

-Coreference resolution is performed using the [neuralcoref](https://github.com/huggingface/neuralcoref) library running on top of spaCy.
-The `neuralcoref` library detects chains of coreferring nouns and pronouns that can grow to considerable lengths when longer texts are analysed.
-For Holmes, it has been found to be appropriate to limit the consideration of coreference resolution information to a small number of mentions either side of a noun or pronoun within a chain — the threshold is currently set to 3 — as well as to suppress coreference between elements more than 300 words apart.

-Alongside the main use of coreference resolution information to increase the scope of structural matching between search phrases and documents, Holmes also looks for situations where a matched word is in a coreference chain with another word that is linked to the matched word in an [ontology](#ontology-based-matching) and that is more specific than the matched word:
+Coreferee also detects situations where a noun refers back to a named entity:

 We discussed *msg systems*. *The company* had made a profit.

-If this example were to match the search phrase ***A company makes a profit*** and if *msg systems* were defined as a named-individual instance of *company* in the ontology, the coreference information that the company under discussion is msg systems is clearly relevant and worth extracting in addition to the word(s) directly matched to the search phrase.
+If this example were to match the search phrase ***A company makes a profit***, the coreference information that the company under discussion is msg systems is clearly relevant and worth extracting in addition to the word(s) directly matched to the search phrase.
 Such information is captured in the [word_match.extracted_word](#wordmatch) field.

-A caveat applies when using coreference resolution in the context of the [structural extraction](#structural-extraction) use case.
-The `neuralcoref` library yields excellent results with grammatical structures of low or average complexity.
-However, with very complex texts, the proportion of errors in the detected coreference chains seems to increase significantly to an extent that is not observed either for the underlying spaCy syntactic parses or for the Holmes semantic interpretations of them.
-This is presumably because humans performing coreference resolution rely partially on information about the world to which the library does not have access.
-This should be borne in mind when extracting structured information from very complex documents: there is a danger that using coreference resolution will lead to an unacceptable proportion of the extracted information being incorrect.

-The `neuralcoref` library does not currently support [serialization](#manager-serialize-function): an attempt to serialize a document that has been parsed with coreference resolution will result in an error being raised.
-If you wish to serialize documents and are using a spaCy model for which coreference resolution is available (essentially: if you are working in English), you have to switch off coreference resolution when instantiating the [Manager](#manager) class by setting the `perform_coreference_resolution` parameter to `False`.

 <a id="writing-effective-search-phrases"></a>
 ### 4. Writing effective search phrases